yseultmasson/advanced-ml-project/README.md

 ## File Description <a name="description"></a>
 ### File Tree <a name="tree"></a>
     advanced-ml-_project
+        ├── classification
             ├── histories
+            ├── results
+            ├── augment_data.py <--
+            ├── classification.py <--
+            ├── test_results.ipynb
+            └── train_test_split.py

+        ├── style_transfer  <-- Where the 3 models for the generative approach with our 3 base styles are stored.
             ├── images <-- Where all images are stored.
             |   ├── base-images
             |   ├── style
             |   ├── output-images
-        |   |   ├── descriptive_generation
-        ├── models  <-- Where the 3 models for the generative approach with our 3 base styles are stored.
+            ├── descriptive_generation.py  <-- the main python file for the descriptive approach.
-        ├── augment_data.py <--
-        ├── classification.py <--
             ├── image_transformer_net.py <--
-        ├── NST_.py  <-- the main python file
-        ├── README.md
             ├── style_transfer.py
             ├── train.py
-        ├── train_test_split.py
             ├── utils.py
             └── vgg16.py
+        ├── README.md
+        └── requirements.txt

 ### Dependencies <a name="dependencies"></a>
 *    Python 3.9+